HwWobbe/MwsH/ReadMe.md

 ### Notes:
 - the postingGap due to 2025-01/travelNeeds
   - ...

-- linkDeeper to headinfs from TwH
+- linkDeeper to headings from TwH
   - ...

 - autoIndentation
   - needed testing - seemed to FAIL